chooch-ai/EarthquakeChangeDetection/README.md

 Pre & post disaster satellite images spatially matched are provided under `./data_matched/`  directory.
 The `files_info.csv` contains useful information and paths to image pairs.

-The image pairs are grouped by city and dictrict such that each pair can be accessed as:
+The image pairs are grouped by city and district such that each pair can be accessed as:
 ```bash
 {city}/{district}_{id}/
 -- {...}_pre.jpg